Richards Bay: Geography and climate

-Richards Bay is characterised by a humid subtropical climate that very closely borders a tropical savanna climate as only two months have an average temperature of below 18 °C There are warm wet summers and mild moist to dry frost-free winters.
+Richards Bay is in a transitional zone between a humid subtropical climate, which characterizes the inland areas, and a tropical savanna climate along the seashore.
+There are warm wet summers and mild moist to dry frost-free winters.
 The town has an average annual rainfall of 1228 millimetres (48.3 in).
 The average annual temperature is 21.5 °C (71 °F), with daytime maxima peaking from January to March at 29 °C (84 °F), and the minimum is 21 °C (70 °F), dropping to daytime highs from June to August of 23 °C (73 °F) and a minimum of 12 °C (53 °F).
 Sunrise is at 4:45 AM and sunset at 7:00 PM in summer.
 In winter sunrise is at 6:20 AM and sunset at 5:00 PM.
 Richards Bay is a popular kitesurfing destination thanks to consistent winds blowing from the North East.

 The Richards Bay area is generally very flat and is situated on a coastal plain.
 The terrain rises slightly towards the west.
 The suburbs are all no more than a few metres (around 140m, or 459.3 ft) above sea level.
 The area is abundant in coastal dune forests, most notably along the coastal dune belt and in the suburb of Meerensee.